icos-urenio/virtual-city-market/README.md

 # VirtualCityMarket
 ===================

-Empowers the city local marketplace by bringing together customers and merchants.
+The application enables the creation of a smart marketplace managed by the local shopping community.
+It empowers the city local marketplace by bringing together customers and merchants.

 VirtualCityMarket has been developed within the European project PEOPLE.
 Find out more at [http://smartcityapps.urenio.org](http://smartcityapps.urenio.org/improve-my-city_en.html).